 In partnership with the Bridge Hub 2020 Water Challenge, the Centre for Entrepreneurial Agri-Technology (CEAT) and the Centre for Applied Water Science (CAWS) are hosting ‘H2O Hack: technology to drought-proof the agrifood sector’ – a online hackathon from June 15-19, 2020.
+You can learn more about the hosts here.

 The hackathon will be held over a five-day period, with online workshops and facilitated sessions taking place on three of those five days (Monday, Wednesday and Friday) and an Induction Night on the 11th of June.